liqiongyu/xueqiu_api/RELEASING.md

 ## Create a GitHub release (automated)

-The `Release` workflow runs on tag pushes that match `v*` and will:
+The `Release` workflow runs on tag pushes that match `v*.*.*` and will:

 1. Run lint + tests
 2. Build `dist/*` via `uv build`
+3. Verify the tag version matches `pyproject.toml` and extract release notes from `CHANGELOG.md`
-3. Create a GitHub release with the artifacts attached
+4. Create a GitHub release with the artifacts attached

 To cut a new release:

 1. Update `pyproject.toml` version
-2. Update `CHANGELOG.md`
+2. Add a `CHANGELOG.md` entry for that version
 3. Commit the changes
 4. Create and push a tag, e.g.: